 7. Distribute flyers to Council tenants, local voluntary and charity organisations, visitors to local libraries and Parish Councils

 Any location where local residents congregate offers an opportunity for engagement.
-By distributing a small leaflet detailing that a budget consultation is being held, where they can access it and why they might want to contribute, you can boost the number and diversity of respondents.
+By distributing a small leaflet sharing information about the Simulator, where they can access it and why they might want to contribute, you can boost the number and diversity of respondents.

 Worcester CC Flyer 2013